PhilipOdhiambo/moringa-prep-ip-01-portfolio/README.md

 #### Author(s): Philip Odhiambo Owino

 ## Description
 This website details my journey as a software developer.
-This is where I document the projects I have build with, live links or repository link as is applicable.
+This is where I document the projects I have build, with live links or repository links as applicable.
 I also give an overview of my work experience, education background, skills and hobies, and you get to meet my family.

 ## Setup/Installation Requirements